hks1/ServletProject/README.md

 - We can get session from HttpServletRequest object using following methods.
     1. HttpSession getSession() -
     2. HttpSession getSession(boolean flag) -

+Important methods of HttpSession:
+- __String getId()__
+- __Object getAttribute(String name)__ - Some other methods are `getAttributeNames()`, `removeAttribute(String name)` and `setAttribute(String name, Object value)`.
+- __long getCreationTime()__ - in ms since midnight January 1, 1970 GMT.
+Other method `getLastAccessedTime()`.
+- __setMaxInactiveInterval(int interval)__ - Specifies the time, in seconds, between client requests before the servlet container will invalidate this session.
+We can get session timeout value from `getMaxInactiveInterval()` method.
+- __ServletContext getServletContext()__
+- __boolean isNew()__ - Returns true if the client does not yet know about the session or if the client chooses not to join the session.
+- __void invalidate()__

+### JSESSIONID Cookie
+When we use HttpServletRequest getSession() method and it creates a new request, it creates the new HttpSession object and also add a Cookie to the response object with name JSESSIONID and value as session id.
+This cookie is used to identify the HttpSession object in further requests from client.
+If the cookies are disabled at client side and we are using URL rewriting then this method uses the jsessionid value from the request URL to find the corresponding session.
+JSESSIONID cookie is used for session tracking, so we should not use it for our application purposes to avoid any session related issues.